A story shaped by competition, communication, and the courage to adapt

-Brian Sexton’s story starts in professional football, but the message he shares today reaches far beyond sports.
-It is about performance, identity, reinvention, and what it takes to move forward when life changes unexpectedly.
+Brian Sexton’s career began in professional football, but the message he shares today reaches far beyond sports.
+It is about identity, pressure, reinvention, and what it takes to move forward when the path changes.

 From the booth to the stage

 Brian became the youngest radio announcer in NFL history when the expansion Jacksonville Jaguars hired him at age 25.
-Across more than 30 years in professional sports, he called hundreds of games, hosted thousands of hours of radio and television, interviewed players and coaches at the highest level, and developed a front-row understanding of the difference between winning and losing.
+Over more than 30 years in professional sports, he called hundreds of games, hosted thousands of hours of radio and television, interviewed players and coaches at the highest level, and built a front-row understanding of what separates winning from losing.

-But the story that gives his speaking platform depth is not only about success.
-It is also about transition.
-After losing what had been his dream job, Brian was forced to confront change in a deeply personal way.
-That season of adversity reshaped his message and sharpened his conviction around purpose, communication, resilience, and the courage to take the next step.
+The story that gives his speaking work depth is not only about success.
+It is also about change.
+After losing what had been his dream job, Brian faced a season of uncertainty that forced him to re-evaluate who he was, what mattered most, and what it would take to move forward with purpose.

-More than 400 professional football games called and thousands of live broadcasts hosted.
+More than 400 professional football games called and thousands of live broadcasts hosted give Brian a rare communication background.

 Stage presence